JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

 - v1.1
+	- Adds basic undo to the `object` command.
 	- Adds a new parameter `prefab` to the `object` command to allow replacing objects.
 	- Adds a new parameter `refPos` to the `terrain` command to allow overriding the player's position.
 	- Adds a new parameter `slope` to the `terrain` command to allow creating slopes.